-The Berklee Study Abroad program on the Valencia campus provides globally minded students the opportunity to become successful global music leaders and to prepare for international careers.
-In Valencia, students may take advantage of performance and experiential learning opportunities, meet top visiting artists, and network with graduate students on campus.
+Berklee's study abroad program in Valencia, Spain provides globally minded students the opportunity to become successful global music leaders and to prepare for international careers.
+At the Valencia campus, students may take advantage of performance and experiential learning opportunities, meet top visiting artists, and network with graduate students on campus.
 In Valencia, you will experience the rich culture of the Mediterranean, gain global perspective, and develop the skills to excel in the international music industry.

 Live and Recorded Performance